NVIDIA/cuda-quantum/docs/sphinx/api/default_ops.rst

-Built-in Quantum Operations
+Quantum Operations
 ******************************

-CUDA Quantum provides a default set of built-in operations on qubits.
+CUDA Quantum provides a default set of quantum operations on qubits.
-These built-in operations can be used to define custom kernels and libraries.
+These operations can be used to define custom kernels and libraries.
-Since the set of quantum intrinsic operations natively supported on a specific target depends on the backends architecture, the :code:`nvq++` compiler automatically decomposes built-in operations into the appropriate set of intrinsic operations for that target.
+Since the set of quantum intrinsic operations natively supported on a specific target depends on the backends architecture, the :code:`nvq++` compiler automatically decomposes the default operations into the appropriate set of intrinsic operations for that target.

-The sections `Unitary Operations on Qubits`_ and `Measurements on Qubits`_ list the set of built-in operations on qubits.
+The sections `Unitary Operations on Qubits`_ and `Measurements on Qubits`_ list the default set of quantum operations on qubits.

-Built-in operations that implement unitary transformations of the quantum state are templated.
+Operations that implement unitary transformations of the quantum state are templated.
 The template argument allows to invoke the adjoint and controlled version of the quantum transformation, see the section on `Adjoint and Controlled Operations`_.

-CUDA Quantum additionally provides overloads to support broadcasting of built-in single-qubit operations across a register of qubits.
+CUDA Quantum additionally provides overloads to support broadcasting of single-qubit operations across a register of qubits.
 For example, :code:`x(cudaq::qreg<>&)` flips the state of each qubit in the provided :code:`cudaq::qreg`.